Story 7: The Luções Ascendancy & The Bruneian Crucible

 The Vacuum and the Void

 In the early 15th century, a geopolitical earthquake hit Southeast Asia, yet it left no ruins.
-The Ming Dynasty, after concluding the epic, state-sponsored voyages of Admiral Zheng He (1405–1433), abruptly slammed its doors shut.
-The empire enacted the Haijin (sea ban), halting official maritime trade and declaring private overseas voyaging treasonous.
+By the standard historiography of the period—a framing that draws on Chinese sources outside our Spanish-era corpus—the Ming Dynasty, after concluding the epic, state-sponsored voyages of Admiral Zheng He (conventionally dated 1405–1433), abruptly slammed its doors shut.
+The empire is held to have enacted the Haijin (sea ban), curtailing official maritime trade and treating private overseas voyaging as a crime.

 For centuries, Chinese demand for tropical forest goods, pearls, and aromatics had defined the economics of the South China Sea.
 When the hegemon withdrew, a vacuum formed.
 But the internal demand of Southeast Asia—and the smuggling networks that kept Chinese porcelain flowing—did not disappear.
 Into this vacuum stepped the Luções.